Icinga/icingaweb2-module-cube/README.md

 -----------

 Someone able to access the cube will only see statistics for the objects they have permissions to view.
 Blacklist properties also apply.
-Restrictions applied to other modules will have no effect, at least not unless those modules provide their own Cube hooks taking care about such.
+Restrictions applied to other modules will have no effect, at least not unless those modules provide their own Icinga Cube hooks taking care about such.